antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions_woven.md

 The LLM functions below use the LLM authorization tokens that are kept in the OS environment.
 See [AAp2] and [AAp3] for details how to setup LLM access.

-The Markdown document is executed (or "weaved") with the CLI script of the package ["Text::CodeProcessing"](https://raku.land/zef:antononcube/Text::CodeProcessing), [AA5].
+The Markdown document is executed (or "woven") with the CLI script of the package ["Text::CodeProcessing"](https://raku.land/zef:antononcube/Text::CodeProcessing), [AA5].
-"Text::CodeProcessing" has features that allow the weaved documents to have render-ready Markdown cells, like, tables, Mermaid-JS diagrams, or JavaScript plots.
+"Text::CodeProcessing" has features that allow the woven documents to have render-ready Markdown cells, like, tables, Mermaid-JS diagrams, or JavaScript plots.